-The Company currently has three products in the maturity stage (Cathejell®, RepaGyn® and Proktis-M®), one product in the growth stage (FeraMAX® Pd Therapeutic 150), three products in the launch stage (Tibella®, Combogesic® and FeraMAX® Pd
+The Company currently has three products in the maturity stage (Cathejell®, RepaGyn® and Proktis-M®), one product in the growth stage (Feramax® Pd Therapeutic 150), three products in the launch stage (Tibella®, Combogesic® and Feramax® Pd Powder

-Powder 15), one product in the pre-launch stage (a New Women's Health Product), and one product in the regulatory stage (a new FeraMAX® Pd Product).
+15), and two products in the pre-launch stage (a New Women's Health Product and a new Feramax® Pd Product).
 New product acquisition opportunities occur throughout the product lifecycle stages illustrated above.